boluogun-adeola/counter-project/README.md

 # Counter-Project
-A small JavaScript project that wires two buttons to count up or count down.
+A small JavaScript project that contains three buttons that counts up,down or resets count.